Welcome to the Heritage House Museum of Montgomery County

 Exhibits: Indoor Exhibits include Arkansas State Quarter, Quartz Crystal Mining, Forestry/Logging, General Store/Church/School, Post Office/Barber Shop, Pharmacy Office, Home Life and Genealogy.
 Heritage House Museum has a collection of oral history tapes available for the public to listen and hear stories from the past.
 Individuals are welcome to add to this collection in order to share their memories with future generations.
 The museum has a large family history section comprised of locally collected genealogy materials, photographs, census records, and other unpublished documents.

-Grounds: The two acre campus of the museum showcase several structures, including an 1800’s log house, the ‘Eleanor” Outhouse, exhibit barn, equipment shed, and a sorghum shed.
+Grounds: The two-acre campus of the museum showcases several structures, including an 1800s log house, the ‘Eleanor” Outhouse, an exhibit barn, an equipment shed, and a sorghum shed.

 Scope: Preserving the words, deeds, and activities that made up the daily lives of our ancestors.
 Special emphasis is placed on the effects and contributions of the timber industry, quartz crystal, and Lake Ouachita.
 The historical period represented is 1800 to 1975.